-Yermo School was originally constructed in 1949 and fully modernized in 1994.
-The campus is situated on 19.6 acres and comprised of 27 classrooms, a library, a multipurpose room, a staff lounge, an office building, and two playgrounds.
+Newberry Springs School was originally constructed In 1938 and modernized in 1994.
+The campus is situated on 95 acres and comprised of five permanent classrooms, eight portable classrooms, a library, a multipurpose room, a pre-school playground, and three lower and upper grade playgrounds.